gbaeke/quick-guides/fluxv2/README.md

 # run the command below and rerun until it says Release reconcilation succeeded
 flux get hr -n cluster-config

-# you have not created the following in the cluster-config namespace
+# you have now created the following in the cluster-config namespace
 # - a GitRepository resource: points to the repo we created with gh CLI
 # - a Kustomization: installs all YAML found in the ./infra folder of our repo
 # - a HelmRepository resource: tells Flux where to find Bitnami charts